Skip to main content

 read more

-The celebration then continues at historic Malcolm X Park with the Juneteenth Marketplace & Art in the Park featuring over 250 vendors, the Juneteenth Youth Pavilion, and the family-friendly Juneteenth Music Festival.
+The celebration continues at Malcolm X Park with the Juneteenth Marketplace, the Juneteenth Youth Pavilion and the family-friendly Juneteenth Music Festival.

 Where: Various locations including Malcolm X Park, 5100 Pine Street, Philadelphia, PA